 Queen Elizabeth Class (CVF), United Kingdom

-UK CVF Royal Navy aircraft carriers, HMS Queen Elizabeth and HMS Prince of Wales, are expected to enter service in 2016 and 2018.
+UK CVF Royal Navy aircraft carriers, HMS Queen Elizabeth and HMS Prince of Wales, are expected to enter service in 2017 and 2018 respectively.
 The aircraft carrier was officially christened by The Queen in July 2014.

 Billions have been ploughed by the US and UK governments to ensure that they continue their claim to possess the most advanced navies in the world.

 HMS Queen Elizabeth left Rosyth for her maiden sea trials, hitting a significant milestone in her delivery to the Royal Navy.

 CVF will displace 65,000t, a size between the USA's 100,000t Nimitz Class and the French 43,000t Charles de Gaulle Class aircraft carriers, and three times larger than the 20,000t UK Invincible Class carriers.

 The carrier will have a maximum speed of 25kt.
 At 15kt the range is 10,000nm and the ship carries food, fuel and stores for an endurance of seven days between replenishments.
 Each ship will have a complement of typically 1,200, including 600 aircrew.

 The CVF Integrated Project Team is managing the procurement programme on behalf of the Ministry of Defence Procurement Executive.